 Monitoring systems/job servers

-Any databases which closely exchange data
+Any database which closely exchanges data.

 Load balancers

 All content and steps in the migration should be tracked in a master migration project plan to ease managing the process.
 Have one individual responsible for the project and someone identified as a backup.
 Ensure that there are dedicated technical resources assigned and accountable to making the migration a success.